By: MicroMechTronic Team

-There are hobbies for every interest, from building ships in a bottle, to ping-pong, to drone flying.
-Whatever your interest, guaranteed there is a group of people somewhere with the same interest – many of them just learning and many of them passing on the education.
+There are hobbies for every interest, from building ships in a bottle to ping-pong, to drone flying.
+Whatever you are interested in, I guarantee there is a group of people somewhere with the same interest – many of them just learning and many of them passing on the education.

 5 Hobbies to Try for National Hobby Month

 With only one board to work with and no joints to connect, this handmade wooden Scrabble board project on Instructables could be a good one to start with.

 Plus you have the added bonus of starting up a board game hobby with the family too!

 With the cost of 3D printing dropping rapidly, it’s not unfathomable to get into this hobby anymore.
 In fact, once you buy the 3D printer, the rest is quite reasonable.